January 13, 2020

 These PLT resources explore both the scientific and the social aspects of climate change.
 Each lesson is designed to stand alone, however, the more lessons students complete, the better they will understand the many aspects of a changing climate.

 Grades 6 – 8

-PLT’s Carbon & Climate e-unit explores how climate affects living systems, the role carbon plays in climate, and what we can learn from past changes in the global climate.
+PLT’s award-winning Carbon & Climate e-unit explores how climate affects living systems, the role carbon plays in climate, and what we can learn from past changes in the global climate.
 Unbiased and grounded in scientific facts, this unit helps students learn how to think, not what to think, about this complex issue.
 Three of the unit’s activities are described below, and you can learn more from our Carbon & Climate Overview.

 Activity 2 – The Carbon Cycle

 Students model the movement of carbon atoms in the carbon cycle and explore the relationship between atmospheric carbon and plants.